Zune HD: Apps

-As of August 2011, the Zune Marketplace has 62 apps for Zune HD, of which 42 are games.
+As of August 2011, the Zune Marketplace had 62 apps for the Zune HD, of which 42 are games.
 All of the apps and games are free.
 Apps available excluding games are Calendar, Fingerpaint, Stopwatch, Alarm Clock, Chord Finder, Facebook, Twitter, MSN Money, MSN Weather, Calculator, Piano, Metronome, Level, Drum Machine, Fan Prediction, Shuffle by Album, Windows Live Messenger, Notes, Email and Zune Reader.
 An extension to the Microsoft XNA framework providing development support for the Zune HD was released on September 16, 2009.
 The Zune PC Software can be used for adding apps to the Zune HD.
 The Windows Live Messenger app for the Zune HD was released on October 1, 2010, making Messenger available for all major mobile platforms.
 The email app was released for the Zune HD in April 2011 allowing users to sync with their email accounts and download folders and emails.
 The app is similar to the email interface on the Windows Phone.

 No new apps have been released for Zune HD after August 2011.